Skip to main content

 Technical balance

-When you create an account with Antaca, a technical balance is also created for you.
-It is a very important element of the solution because it contains funds that, for some reason, did not reach their destination and should be returned to the person ordering the transfer.
-The technical balance will be created during the process of creating an Antaca instance for you.
+When you create an account in Antaca, a technical balance is also created for you.
+This is a crucial component of the system, as it holds funds that, for some reason, did not reach their intended destination and must be returned to the sender.
+The technical balance is created during the setup process of your Antaca instance.

 Display bank account number